dicchyantgurung/dicchyantgurung/README.md

 - 🔎 Data Scientist and Machine Learning engineer passionate about solving real-world problems!

-- 📈 Experienced finance professional skilled in taking a product from inception to delivery!
+- 📈 Experienced finance professional, highly skilled in taking a product from inception to delivery!

-### How to reach me: 📫
+- 📫 How to reach me:

 [LinkedIn](https://www.linkedin.com/in/dicchyantgurung) | Email: <dicchyant.gurung@gmail.com> | Phone: (267)-670-3816